Cross Browser Testing Checklist Before Going Live

 - If you are going to perform cross browser testing, you must need what all browsers and devices are you going to test on.
 So, formulate a proper cross browser testing strategy.

-- When done with cross browser testing strategy, make sure you can access your local website on some cross browser testing tool.
-Some tools like LambdaTest provides you the flexibility to connect your locally hosted websites or web apps to test on cloud for cross browser testing using SSH tunnel feature.
-So, decide your perfect cross browser testing tool.
+- When done with cross browser testing strategy, make sure you test your locally hosted website or dev site on cross browser testing tool like LambdaTest before going live.
+The platform has a feature called Lambda Tunnel that give you flexibility to connect your locally hosted websites or web apps to test on cloud for cross browser testing using SSH tunnel feature.
+Cross browser compatibility and cross browser accessibility effects your website’s SEO as well therefore it’s always important to get thoroughly tested and perfectly compatible site indexed on search engines.

 Once done with the prerequisites, the immediate step is to go through the checklist.